ARTICLE I: NAME, BOUNDARIES & ASSETS

 Sec 1. b.
 Any adult owner of a business in Middle Island shall also be eligible to membership in this Association.
 However, business members who are not residents or property owners may not run for or hold elected office in this Association.

 Sec.
 2. Effective January 1, 2010, membership fee shall consist of $10 per person per year, the payment of which shall entitle any adult resident or property owner to membership in the Association.
-Each member shall be entitled to a single vote.
+Each member shall be entitled to a single vote, with the exception of student and non-resident members.

 Sec 3.
 Thirty days after the executive board notifies members of delinquent dues, all membership rights are subject to suspension.